AIFF File Extension

 What is a AIFF file?

-AIFF files are supported by Windows, Mac OS and Linux, as well as mobile phones such as Android.
-There are 30 programs available to play a AIFF file, including popular tools like Windows Media, iTunes and KORG AudioGate.
+AIFF files are compatible with various operating systems, including Windows, Mac OS and Linux as well as mobile platforms such as Android.
+If you need to play a AIFF file, you can use one of 30 programs, such as Windows Media, iTunes and KORG AudioGate.

 Programs that support AIFF files